ruslanmv/Install-Python3.9.7-Amazon-Linux-2/README.md

 ## Python packages in AWS Lambda

-If you are interested to create a layer lammbda , for example pandas Step 1: Create Python Virtual Environment
+If you are interested to create a layer lambda , for example pandas Step 1: Create Python Virtual Environment

 ```